 Those interested in the Mentorship program will apply no later than February 1.
 Once applicants are selected they will be paired with a mentor in their corresponding department.
 That mentor will be responsible for training them to the best of their ability.
 Mentees will be given a number of tasks and responsibilities that train them for a future in that department.
 All mentees will serve as members of the creative team for both The Hunchback of Notre Dame and Sweeney Todd for a period of 3 months.

-Once The Hunchback of Notre Dame and Sweeney Todd close, mentees will have the unique opportunity of producing a play.
+Once The Hunchback of Notre Dame closes, mentees will have the unique opportunity of producing a play.
 This program will end with each mentee taking on a leading position in their respective department.
 They will not only learn under a group of great mentors, they will be able to take on a show of their own and implement the things that they learned on the first section.

 Application Materials & Process

 - Official Paraphrase Productions Mentorship Application (Below)